1luke/kotlin-retrofit2-extensions/README.md

 ## Advance Use cases

-#### Play with the `fetching` property
+#### Play with the `executor` property

-By default, the asynchronous networking operation uses `RetrofitAPI.callEnqueue` which simply means it relies on Retrofit's `enqueue` method on a given `Call<T>` object.
+By default, the asynchronous networking operation uses `RetrofitFetching.callEnqueue` which simply means it relies on Retrofit's `enqueue` method on a given `Call<T>` object.
 All thats promised (by Retrofit) is that the operation is asynchronous and does not block main thread - adequate for most use cases.
 The `Call<T>` instance offers `cancel()` should the request need be interrupted.

-However, by providing your own implementation for the `fetching` property (required by `RetrofitAPI` interface), you can take control and manage the request. e.g. see how this property is used to simulate networking in the unit tests (NetworkingTests.kt).
+However, by providing your own implementation for the `executor` property (required by `RetrofitFetching` interface), you can take control and manage the request. e.g. see how this property is used to simulate networking in the unit tests (NetworkingTests.kt).